Women of Netflix, Gabrielle Carteris on the Need for Female Mentorship in TV

 Women in Film’s Kirsten Schaffer shared that the members of her organization are reporting that there have been more jobs and at higher rates than usual, but that is just the start.
 “Attention can shift focus really quickly, and that’s why it’s so important we continue to talk about these issues with each other in public, in the media, on sets,” she said.
 “Let’s keep our heads up and continue to do the work.”

-The streamer’s FYSee space at Raleigh Studios in Hollywood, Calif. was home to two such important conversations Saturday — “Leading the Charge,” moderated by Variety’s own Jenelle Riley, featured powerful women in front of the camera including Alison Brie (“GLOW”), Danielle Brooks (“Orange is the New Black”), Sarah Gadon (“Alias Grace”) and Regina King (“Seven Seconds”); and behind with showrunners and “shot callers” Liz Flahive and Carly Mensch (“GLOW”), Marta Kauffman (“Grace and Frankie”), Gloria Allred (“Seeing Allred”), Veena Sud (“Seven Seconds”), Melissa Rosenberg (“Marvel’s Jessica Jones”) and Netflix’s own vice president of original series Cindy Holland was moderated by Variety‘s executive editor of TV, Debra Birnbaum.
+The streamer’s FYSee space at Raleigh Studios in Hollywood, Calif., was home to two such important conversations on Saturday — “leading the charge,” moderated by Variety’s own Jenelle Riley, featured powerful women in front of the camera, including Alison Brie (“GLOW”), Danielle Brooks (“Orange Is the New Black”), Sarah Gadon (“Alias Grace”), and Regina King (“Seven Seconds”); Variety‘s executive editor of TV, Debra Birnbaum, moderated a panel with those behind the camera — showrunners and “shot callers” Liz Flahive and Carly Mensch (“GLOW”), Marta Kauffman (“Grace and Frankie”), Gloria Allred (“Seeing Allred”), Veena Sud (“Seven Seconds”), Melissa Rosenberg (“Marvel’s Jessica Jones”), and Netflix’s own vice president of original series Cindy Holland.

-Although she is an industry veteran, King shared she has worked with very few women who created the show.
+Although she is an industry veteran, King revealed that she has worked with very few female show creators.
 “This is the first time in 30-plus years,” King acknowledged.
-Her first time was “227” with Marla Gibbs, which she noted she had “a front-row seat” to how Gibbs worked on set and with the network and perhaps “subconsciously planted the idea that I would go on to produce and direct some day.”
+Her first time was “227” with Marla Gibbs, which she noted she had “a front-row seat” to how Gibbs worked on set and with the network, and perhaps “subconsciously planted the idea that I would go on to produce and direct some day.”

 On “GLOW,” Brie pointed out, the showrunners are women, as are most of the writers and directors.
 “It feels really good,” she said.

-All of the women agreed that leading by example and speaking up when there are concern is key, but they also admitted that there is still a long way to go.
+All of the women agreed that leading by example and speaking up when there are concerns is key, but they also admitted that there is still a long way to go.

 “We’re not there yet,” King followed up.
-“But I will say ‘Thank God for Netflix’…they have create this landscape that is creating opportunities for different types of roles.
+“But I will say, thank God for Netflix. … They have created this landscape that is creating opportunities for different types of roles.
 Movies, they have a long way to go.
 I’ll be honest, half the time I’m like, ‘I don’t need to go to the movies.’
 If I’m not trying to see the latest superhero movie, there’s just not enough content out there that has stories that I’m interested in seeing.
 Netflix is providing that space for it to happen.”

 Gadon is already an example of that.
 “I’m not just passively watching and waiting for the industry to change,” Gadon said, adding that with the roles she chooses and the people she opts to work with, “I am that change.”